 Dr Emma Scholey

-I am a postdoctoral researcher in the Motivation and Social Neuroscience lab based at the Centre for Human Brain Health, University of Birmingham.
-I examine the behavioural, computational and neural mechanisms underlying human decision-making, learning and motivation.
+I am a postdoctoral researcher working with Professor Michael Browning in the Computational Psychiatry lab based at the Department of Psychiatry, University of Oxford.
+I examine the behavioural, computational and neural mechanisms underlying habit formation and repetitive negative thoughts, and whether we can interfere with these processes using brain stimulation techniques.